immersed-web/inclubit-360/README.md

 # Inclubit 360
 Inclubit 360 is a solution for enabling real-time communication between a 360 video camera and a VR-headset.
 The system is implemented using web technologies.
-The client side consists of a website and/or a desktop application.
+The client side consists of a website running in a browser.

 ## App / Website
 The source code for the client side is implemented using the web framework [Quasar](https://quasar.dev/).
 Quasar has built in support for deploying the source code as either of: